 How to manage updates in Firefox

 Firefox comes with many useful options, including the ones related to the updates of the browser.
-So, if you want, head over to the browser’s settings and make the required changes.
-Here is how to do that:
+If you want, head to the browser’s settings and make the required changes.
+Here's how to do that:

 - Launch Firefox browser on your PC

-- Next, click on three horizontal lines (the hamburger icon) in the top-right corner of the screen
+- Next, click on the three horizontal lines (the hamburger icon) in the top-right corner of the screen.

-- Scroll down until you reach Firefox Updates section
+- Scroll down until you reach the Firefox Updates section

 You can see how simple this was.
-So, you can manage the updates of the browser the way it suits you.
+You can manage the updates on the browser the way it suits you.
 Make the changes and enjoy the browsing experience.